 In order to apply, prospective students must have a bachelor's degree in photography and submit a digital portfolio of photographic work.
 Applicants to an MFA in Photography program generally understand basic concepts of the craft, like camera operation and lighting.

 During these programs, students spend a significant amount of time on independent photo shoots, both in and out of studios.
 In addition, students complete a wide range of courses, including:

 - History of photography

 Popular Career Options

-According to the U.S. Bureau of Labor Statistics, the employment of photographers in all fields is expected to grow slower than average from 2014-2024, at a rate of 3%.
-In May 2015, photographers in general earned a median annual salary of $31,710, the BLS reported.
+According to the U.S. Bureau of Labor Statistics, the employment of photographers in all fields is expected to decline from 2018-2028, at a rate of 6%.
+In May 2018, photographers in general earned a median annual salary of $34,000, the BLS reported.

 Earning a master's degree in photography equips students with the skills they need to utilize cameras and photo editing software for artistic, industrial or research purposes, as well as to teach others about the field of photography.
 Career examples include: